Kumo4096/WHSTechNotes/journal.md

 # August 27, 2024
 just created my github profile
 # september 6, 2024
-there are amny types of sensors on the sphero bots, like the acelerometor, pitch, and the light sensors the one that i want to focus on in the light sensor. on the bot there is two diffeent light sensors. both on them on opisite sides of the bot.
+there are many types of sensors on the sphero bots, like the acelerometor, pitch, and the light sensors the one that i want to focus on in the light sensor. on the bot there is two diffeent light sensors. both on them on opisite sides of the bot.